grushety/action_recognition/README.md

 - color sid="diffuse" from 1 1 1 1 to **1 0 0 1**
 #### Run experiment

-First,  launch Gazebo and after that, start MoveIt using commands below.
+First, run Gazebo and after that, start MoveIt using commands below.
 Make sure that simulation in Gazebo is running, before starting MoveIt.

 ```
 roslaunch pepper_gazebo_plugin pepper_gazebo_plugin_Y20.launch